Rewind the Film: Production

 The Manics revealed to the NME that the Rewind the Film track "30-Year War" is an anti-Margaret Thatcher song written long before the former Prime Minister's death in 2013.
 James Dean Bradfield described "30-Year War" as the most "angry" track on the album, and Nicky Wire said, "It starts with the miners' strike and moves through Hillsborough, and it's a critique of the attack on the working classes over the last 30 years.
 It's the most spiteful, angry track on the album, and it's almost the link to the other record – it sounds like Lodger-era Bowie."

 Nicky Wire provided a detailed track-by-track review of Rewind the Film for The Quietus, published online on 4 September 2013.
 Wire also said, "We wrote '3 Ways to See Despair' for Morrissey but we were too scared to ask him.
 He's the one person I couldn't bear rejection from.
 I can take it from most people."

 In July 2013, BBC Radio 6 revealed that the second album recorded by the Manics in 2013 is titled Futurology and has a tentative release date of June 2014.
 Regarding that album, James Dean Bradfield has stated, "It's a lot spikier and shinier.
 It's much more band-based, a tiny bit of Krautrock influence.
 It's not like The Holy Bible but there's a bit of the same intent and threat.
 Lyrically, it's got a European fascination.
 The landscape of Europe, the malaise of Europe, the malaise of us Brits not feeling part of it.
 We're not talking like the Tories, don't worry – there's not a song where we opt out of Europe.
 The lead track is me singing half in English and half in German."
 Nicky Wire told the NME, "I think by next March or April, we'll have it all ready...
 It's not just chucking something out; it's really fully formed.
 It's the next step on from The Holy Bible and Journal for Plague Lovers.
 It's quite intense but synthetic as well."

 Music

-Dorian Lynskey called "Rewind the Film" the "acoustic-based album they’d been talking about making for 20 years".
+Dorian Lynskey called "Rewind the Film" the "acoustic-based album they'd been talking about making for 20 years".
+The original inspiration for a Manic Street Preachers acoustic record came from Bruce Springsteen and his 1982 album Nebraska.

+The song "4 Lonely Roads" was inspired by the sound of "The Two of Us" by The Beatles and the poetry of A. E. Housman.
+"3 Ways to See Despair" has been described as "Neil Young recording Harvest in Hanza";.
+Nicky Wire said of the song that the band were aiming for "something like [The Beatles'] White Album produced by Steve Albini".
+The title track "Rewind the Film" originated from Wire singing over David Axelrod's "Little Girl Lost".